University Belt

-The University Belt is the name of a de facto subdistrict in Manila, Philippines.
-It refers to the area where there is a high concentration of colleges and universities in the city.
-The districts of Quiapo, Sampaloc, and San Miguel are traditionally considered to be the University Belt, although other clusters of schools that lie along the southern bank of the Pasig River, mostly at the districts of Intramuros and Ermita, as well as the southernmost part of Malate near the city limits are also sometimes included.
-Each of the colleges and universities found in the district are a short walking distance of each other.
+The University Belt is a de facto subdistrict in Manila, Philippines, referring to an area with a significant concentration of major colleges and universities in the city.
+The districts of Quiapo, Sampaloc, and San Miguel are traditionally considered areas of the University Belt.
+Other clusters of schools along the southern bank of the Pasig River, mostly in the districts of Intramuros and Ermita and the southernmost part of Malate near the city limits, are also sometimes included.
+Each of the colleges and universities in the district is within walking distance of each other.

-The University Belt is near the Malacañang Palace, thus, protesters would often pass by the colleges and universities on their way to Mendiola Street and the Chino Roces Bridge, a frequent venue of rallies.
-There are also dorms, restaurants, and cafes around the University Belt.